lofar-astron/PyBDSF/doc/source/show_fit.rst

     psf_pa
         This parameter is a Boolean (default is ``False``) that determines whether to plot the variation of the position angle of the PSF.

-    pyramid_srcs
-        This parameter is a Boolean (default is ``False``) that determines whether to plot the pyramidal sources constructed during wavelet decomposition.

     rms_image
         This parameter is a Boolean (default is ``True``) that determines whether to plot the background rms image.